 The Specialist Medical Training Program is an individual goal-oriented program including hands-on clinical training and external medical courses.

 Our Specialist Medical Training programs are certified with a Tier-A status

-Each specialty qualification requires the completion of an individually defined plan over a minimum of five years, which includes hands-on clinical training (main part of the specialist training program), internal and external courses in a goal-oriented program.
+Each specialty qualification requires the completion of an individually defined plan over a minimum of 5,5 years, which includes hands-on clinical training (main part of the specialist training program), internal and external courses in a goal-oriented program.
 Participation in research and quality development work, as well as independent scientific work, is an integral part of the individual’s development towards certification.

 Through the programme, every doctor:

 - Receives an individually designed curriculum following the Swedish model.

 - Can study for a full specialist medical training in a minimum of 5,5 years and/or complete a fellowship of 1-2 years.